Around 100 new foreign companies are planning to invest in the Philippine business process outsourcing (BPO) segment.

 In the Philippines, the growth of the BPO industry is being propelled by tech advancements, improvement in employee retention, and the growth of value-added services.
 These improvements allow the outsourcing industry to evolve from being primarily a customer support provider to a customer relations strategist.

 According to Rommel Reginio, SPI Global’s SVP of Customer Relationship Management-Asia-Pacific, the country is now adopting an omnichannel customer support strategy.
-In addition to voice services, which accounts for 70% of the entire sector, email, live chat, and social media support are also now being offered.
+In addition to voice services, which account for 70% of the entire sector, email, live chat, and social media support are also now being offered.
 By 2022, however, non-voice services may account for up to 33% of the entire industry and voice may be reduced to 67%.
 Alongside this anticipated growth spurt in high-value services, Philippine outsourcing companies also aim to invest in enhancing the competence of its workforce.